M3nozzi/clientMyList/README.md

 # clientMyList

-That's the client repository of this project, you can find the backend here ([Server](https://github.com/M3nozzi/backendList))
+That's the client repository of this project, you can find the backend repository here ([Server](https://github.com/M3nozzi/backendList))

 # About
  That's a plataform to register yours professionals appointments and control it.
 You can filter by year, month, week and today.